chikakoo/seq64/README.md

 - (77) Chn Vibrato -> Chn Vibrato Depth (modified name only)
 - (78) Chn Vibrato Delay (new)
 - (91) Chn Effect -> Chn Reverb (modified name only)

+Note that only the OoT V1.0 Rom Desc file has been updated with these.

 Some QOL features were also added:
 - Commented out some auto breakpoints that are hit if the ROM is invalid, which is checked several times even before a ROM is loaded (so it's mostly just annoying to debug)